Practical & Useful African Safari Tips – Advice – Information

 Documents you should have in your possession for your Safari:

-Have one sizeable plastic envelope that you can keep with you at all times.
+Have one sizeable plastic envelope that you can always keep with you.
 We suggest that you have like a day-pack where you can put all of your essential papers, including your cash – unless you use the safe at the lodge or hotel for that purpose.

 Always have extra copies of the documents – just in case they are lost or misplaced.
 Do not take your passport with you if you are walking around town – instead, have a copy with you and leave the passport at the hotel.